emkcloud/obsidian-ui/docs/contents/icon.md

 <x-obsidian::icon set="set-name" name="icon-name" size="small"/>
 ```

-You can simply paste SVG code directly into the Blade file, however we recommend using the following template structure to ensure compatibility with other components:
+You can simply paste SVG code directly into the Blade file, however we recommend using the following structure to ensure compatibility with other components:

 ```blade
 @props(['size' => 'standard'])